demisto/content/Packs/AWS-SecurityHub/Integrations/AWS_SecurityHub/README.md

  For example, if your Region is set to us-west-2, when you use CreateMembers to add a member account to Security Hub, the association of the member account with the master account is created only in the us-west-2 Region.
  Security Hub must be enabled for the member account in the same Region that the invite was sent from.

+For more information regarding the AWS SecurityHub service, please visit the official documentation found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/securityhub.html).

+For detailed instructions about setting up authentication, see: [AWS Integrations - Authentication](https://xsoar.pan.dev/docs/reference/articles/aws-integrations---authentication).

-## Configure AWS - Security Hub on Demisto
+Configure AWS - Security Hub on Demisto
 ---

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.